Getting a puppy for your family is an enjoyable, exciting, and sometimes nerve-wracking experience.

-The Toy Torkie is a super adorable crossbreed that is fiercely loyal, a great companion, and will love you until the end.
+The Toy Torkie is a fiercely loyal and super adorable crossbreed, a great companion, and will love you until the end.

 With the genes of two types of terriers, they are known to be a little sassy and will do everything they can to protect you, not caring how small they are.

 In this guide, I will talk about their qualities and everything you need to know so you can make the right decision for yourself and your family.

 The Toy Torkie’s behavior, physique, and more will be discussed, so keep reading to learn about this dog breed!